adamsochorec/slavic.media/README.md

 ## When?

-Developed between September and December 2024.
+Developed between September and December 2024, further developments and updates are on an ongoing basis.

 ## What?